Skip to content

 Causes of forefoot pain

-Over the millennia, lifestyles have changed massively.
-Today, a lack of exercise and a predominantly sedentary lifestyle are widespread, which, among other things, favors the development of splayfoot.
-When movement does take place, it is usually on hard, flat surfaces such as concrete or asphalt - often in immobile, supportive shoes.
-These altered conditions affect both the quantity and quality of movement and lead to physical adaptations that can overload the forefoot.
-The effects of these changes on the development of pain in the ball of the foot (metatarsalgia pain) are described below.
+The causes of pain in the ball of the foot are closely linked to modern lifestyle and changed environmental conditions.
+Our ancestors moved holistically and intensively to obtain food — whether by hunting, gathering berries or farming.
+These activities mostly took place barefoot on natural, uneven surfaces, which optimally challenged and strengthened the foot and leg muscles.
+In addition, the soft ground reduced focal pressure on the feet.
+Over millennia, lifestyle has changed dramatically.
+Today, lack of exercise and a predominantly sedentary daily life are widespread, which among other things favors the development of a splay foot.
+When movement does occur, it is mostly on hard, flat surfaces such as concrete or asphalt — often in rigid, supportive shoes.
+These changed conditions affect both the quantity and quality of movement and lead to physical adaptations that can overload the forefoot.
+The following describes how these changes contribute to the development of pain in the ball of the foot (metatarsalgia pain).

-Lack of exercise and a sedentary lifestyle
+Lack of exercise and sedentary lifestyle

-The modern way of life, which is characterized by a lack of exercise and a sedentary lifestyle, places incorrect strain on the musculoskeletal system.
-The lack of exercise and sedentary lifestyle lead to physical adaptations that can promote pain in the ball of the foot (metatarsalgia pain).
-The following changes play a significant role in the development of forefoot pain:
+Modern lifestyles characterized by lack of exercise and prolonged sitting create maladaptive loading of the musculoskeletal system.
+A sedentary lifestyle and inactivity lead to physical adaptations that can predispose to pain in the ball of the foot (metatarsalgia).
+The following changes significantly contribute to the development of forefoot pain:

 Sedentary-lifestyle

-• Weakened muscles
+• Weakened musculature

-• Foot malpositions
+• Foot deformities

-As mentioned in the previous section, weakened muscles can lead to foot malpositions.
-One of the most common misalignments in this context is splayfoot.
-In this case, the metatarsal bones move apart and the transverse arch of the forefoot lowers.
-This change leads to an uneven distribution of pressure when standing and walking.
-Instead of a flat load, the body weight is increasingly shifted to individual metatarsal heads, especially the second and third rays.
-The result is an overload in this area, which leads to irritation, inflammation of the ball of the foot and pain under the ball of the foot - metatarsalgia.
+As mentioned above, weakened musculature can lead to foot deformities.
+One of the most common in this context is the splay foot.
+Here, the metatarsal bones spread apart and the transverse arch of the forefoot collapses.
+This leads to uneven pressure distribution during standing and walking.
+Instead of a broad area absorbing weight, body weight is progressively transferred to the individual metatarsal heads, especially the second and third rays.
+The result is overload in this area, which can cause irritation, inflammation of the ball of the foot and pain under the forefoot — metatarsalgia.

-• Fascia dysfunction
+• Fascial dysfunction

 • Joint stiffness

-Hard, flat floors and stiff, restrictive footwear
+Hard, flat floors and rigid, supportive shoes

 Walking on hard floors